lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Recent News
+- September, 2021, **The 2nd International Workshop On Human-Centric Multimedia Analysis (HUMA)** will be held on 20 October 2021 in conjunction with ACM Multimedia 2021.
+This year we have three invited talks and five paper presentations.
+More details can be found on the [Website](https://hcma2021.github.io/).
 - August, 2021, we are organizing **The 2nd International Workshop On Human-Centric Multimedia Analysis (HUMA)** in conjunction with ACM Multimedia 2021.
 Paper submission due is extended to **17 August 2021**.
 Welcome submissions!
 [Website](https://hcma2021.github.io/)
 - July, 2021, one paper on Explanable Person ReID was accepted by **ICCV 2021**.
 - May, 2021, our paper on IEEE ISCAS 2021 was selected as MSA-TC "**Best Paper Award - Honorable Mention**".
 Thanks to our collaborators!